oddbit-project/pokie/docs/http/rest.md

 ### Using RestView grid capabilities

-By leveraging [DbGrid](https://oddbit-project.github.io/rick_db/grid/) capabilities, the RestView offers a set of relevant features for advanced scenarios, such as server-side pagination, sorting and search.
+By leveraging [DbGrid](https://oddbit-project.github.io/rick_db/grid/) capabilities through a [DbGridRequest](dbgridrequest.md) object, the RestView offers a set of relevant features for advanced scenarios, such as server-side pagination, sorting and search.

 the following url variables are available: